gershnik/sys_string/doc/Android.md

 ## Android platform conversions

-Currently there is only one storage type available on Android.
+On Android there are two storage types available.
+The default one is optimized for interoperability with Java.
+It stores a sequence of `char16_t` which can be converted to `jstring` with the least amount of JNI overhead.

+Additionally you can chose a "generic Unix" storage which stores `char *` and is meant to interoperate with plain Unix API.
+It can be selected via `#define SYS_STRING_USE_GENERIC 1` and is described under [Linux](Linux.md).

-`sys_string` internally stores a sequence of `char16_t` which can be converted to `jstring` with the least amount of JNI overhead.
-A conversion is not-trivial, however.
-It incurs allocation and copying.
-(A possible approach to store global references to `jstring` in `sys_string` is not feasible for many reasons, among them the fact that global reference table is of limited size).
+With Java-optimized storage a conversion to and from `jstring` is not-trivial.
+It incurs allocation on Java or native heap and copying between them.
+(A possible approach to store global references to `jstring` in `sys_string` is not feasible for many reasons, among them the fact that global reference table can be of limited size).
 As expected with JNI, all conversion require JNIEnv * argument.

 ```cpp